How to Change Name or Surname In France?

 • Changing birth names – people can now change their names once in their lifetime, to add or substitute the names on their birth certificate.
 This can be done through a dedicated form at the town hall.

-Changing Name for ExPats
+Changing Name for Expats in France

 It’s essential to research current advice around any legal issues like this.
 Laws and processes can change and official departments are your best first port of call.
 Currently, the government’s website holds all the information you need, including noting the recently simplified procedures outlined above.
 To give you a sense of the current steps to name changes, you’ll need to: